Patiencemugambi/Bot-Battlr-React-App/README.md

 3. **Release Bots**: Release a bot from your army by clicking on it.
 The bot disappears from the `YourBotArmy` component.

 4. **Discharge Bots**: Discharge a bot from their service forever by clicking the red button marked "x," which deletes the bot both from the backend and from the `YourBotArmy` on the frontend.

-## Advanced Deliverables

-As a user, you should be able to:

-- Choose if you want to enlist a bot into your army or just see their data.
-Clicking on the card should instead display a show view (`BotSpecs`) for that bot, which should replace `BotCollection`. `BotSpecs` should have two buttons: one to go back to the list view and another to enlist that bot.

-- Sort bots by their health, damage, or armor.
-For this, create a new component, `SortBar`.

-- When you enlist a bot, it will be **removed** from the `BotCollection` and added to `YourBotArmy`.

-- Filter bots by their class.
-You can select multiple filters at the same time.

-- Only enlist **one** bot from each `bot_class`.
-The classes are `["Support", "Medic", "Assault", "Defender", "Captain", "Witch"]`.

 ## License